lbl-srg/obc/specification/source/cdl.rst

 they shall compute the same response for the same value of inputs and state variables.]

 Users are not allowed to add
 new elementary building blocks.
-Rather, users can use them to implement composite blocks (:numref:`sec_com_blo`).
+Rather, users can use the existing elementary blocks to implement composite blocks (:numref:`sec_com_blo`).

 .. note::